racktivity/www-racktivity/www.racktivity.com/content/partners/partners.md

 - planning and optimization of the existing power management equipment
 - a wide range of environmental monitoring solutions

-Above-mentioned services allow customers to have full control over power expenses, unplanned behaviour and environmental conditions in their data centers."
+Above-mentioned services allow customers to have full control over power expenses, unplanned behaviour and environmental conditions in their data centers.

 [www.elmitel.com](http://www.elmitel.com)